-With creatine widely used and popular within the fitness community, much of what we hear is around its benefits, but that doesn’t mean it is free from making you feel a little off.
-Of note, dizziness has been a reported symptom amongst users for some time, but with limited information available to understand why and how to manage it.
+With creatine widely used within the fitness community, much of what we hear is around its benefits, but that doesn’t mean it is free from making you feel a little off.
+Of note, users have reported dizziness, but with limited information available to understand why and how to manage it.

 Key Takeaways